The Missing (2023 film)

-The Missing (Iti Mapukpukaw) is a 2023 Philippine adult animated science fiction film co-written and directed by Carl Joseph Papa.
-Carlo Aquino portrays Eric, an animator without a mouth who encounters and attempts to defeat an alien intent in abducting him after learning that his uncle is dead.
+The Missing (Iti Mapukpukaw) is a 2023 Philippine adult animated science fiction drama film co-written and directed by Carl Joseph Papa.
+Carlo Aquino portrays Eric, an animator without a mouth who encounters and attempts to defeat an alien intent on abducting him after learning that his uncle is dead.
 It also stars Gio Gahol and Dolly de Leon as Eric's coworker and mother, respectively.

 The Missing, which employs rotoscope and traditional animation, is Papa's third feature-length animated film, after Manang Biring (2015), and The Leaving (2018).
 Papa based the film's story on his personal experiences of sexual abuse and began writing the film in 2019.
 Filming of live-action scenes began in November 2022 and took four days, followed by rotoscoping by around 90 animators for eight to nine months.
 The film uses Filipino and Ilocano.

 The Missing premiered at the 19th Cinemalaya Independent Film Festival in August 2023, and had its international premiere in January 2024 at the Palm Springs International Film Festival.
 It was the first animated film submitted by the Philippines for the Academy Award for Best International Feature Film.
 The film, which received positive reception for its cast performance and animation style, won various awards in the Philippines and in international film festivals, such as the Asia Pacific Screen Award for Best Animated Film Award and the NETPAC award.

 Plot

 Eric, who works as an animator and does not have a mouth, helps his coworker Carlo in revising animations on a late-night shift.
 Afterward, Carlo invites Eric to carpool with him and offers to buy drive-thru food in exchange.
 On their way to Carlo's vehicle, Eric receives a call from his mother Rosalinda to check on Eric's uncle Rogelio at his house.

 When Carlo and Eric arrive at Rogelio's house, they discover that he has been dead for days.
 Eric experiences a panic attack, and Carlo leaves to seek help.
 While Carlo is gone, Eric is abducted by an alien spaceship.
 He is taken by an alien who has been searching for him and wants to finish what they started, but he escapes from the spaceship.
 The next morning, he wakes up on a street, with Carlo and Rosalinda unaware of what happened.

 Each time the alien attempts to abduct him, Eric experiences flashbacks of his childhood, including talking with his cousin Precy about an alien that abducts children to experiment on and being with Rogelio in the bathroom.
-Eric also loses a body part, such as his left eye, right ear, genitals, and right hand.
+Each attempt costs Eric a body part: his left eye, right ear, genitals, and right hand.

 One day, Carlo visits Eric's house, and they prepare to watch a film together.
 As Carlo goes to a convenience store to buy snacks, Eric is abducted by the alien again.
 Eric wakes up in his ruined apartment the following morning.
 Eric responds to a knock and sees Carlo enraged, who leaves him shortly afterward.